Postponement of Final Examinations

 When a makeup examination has been authorized, the instructor is informed as promptly as possible.
 The authorization form serves both to notify the instructor and to request the instructor to prepare a makeup examination.
 Makeup examinations may be administered by the instructor or by the registrar, at the choice of the instructor.
 At the beginning of each term, the registrar sends an e-mail to instructors who have students scheduled for makeup examinations from the previous term.
 Instructors who choose to have the registrar administer the examination should furnish the registrar with a copy of the examination to be given according to the schedule stated in the e-mail.
 The completed examination is returned to the instructor for grading.

 Makeup examinations for the fall term are administered at the end of the second week of classes in the spring term.
-Makeup examinations for the spring term are administered to freshmen, sophomores, and juniors at the end of the second week of classes in the following fall term.
+Makeup examinations for the spring term are administered to first-years, sophomores, and juniors at the end of the second week of classes in the following fall term.
 For seniors, makeup examinations for the spring term are administered immediately after final examination period in the spring term.